liperium/Linux-Conservation-Mode-Utility/README.md

 # Install with script

 Copy the install.sh file of this repo.
-It should install as the manual install.
-So no .desktop and no auto-start.
+As the manual install, ot doesn't add a .desktop and doesn't auto-start.

 # Manual Installation